jakobringler/blog/content/notes/ML Sketching.md

 To start training something we only need to make sure to specify the correct directory and name of our dataset on the files tab.
 By default this should be correct though.
 Be careful: Only specify the filename without the extension.
 It won't run if we add the `.raw`. (last tested in H20.5.370)
 ### Hyperparameter Tuning with Wedges

 Having all those parameters available on the node in TOPs opens the door to do some wedging!
 This is common practice and is usually called hyperparameter tuning.
-You could run multiple experiments to find the right combination of parameters that give you the best performing model.
+We could run multiple experiments to find the right combination of parameters that give we the best performing model.
 The parameters I mentioned above are a good place to start wedging.
 For the groom deformation example here I only wedged the amount of layers and the size of each layer.
 ## Inference

 As usual we need to perform all the steps of our data generation to get the input to the right shape.
 So we mirror the image to make sure it's symmetrical and avoid introducing error on the user side.
 We then convert it to an SDF using the new `mono_to_sdf COP` node.
 We let PCA project those weights into our subspace and calculate the weights of the input.